apigeek3000/apigee-networking-101/README.md

 ## Test Apigee

 Note: It can take 24 hours for the certificate to move to Status of ACTIVE.
 From testing, it is usually much faster, less than 1 hour.
-If you see Status of FAILED_NOT_VISIBLE, the certificate is needs more time to validate.
+If you see Status of FAILED_NOT_VISIBLE, the certificate needs more time to validate.
 See [Domain status](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#domain-status) for more information.

 Go to Network Services > Load Balancing and select your apigee load balancer(s).
 In the Frontend section, click the link under the heading "Certificate".
 Verify that the cert in the load balancer is Status of ACTIVE.
 Once it is active, find the domain which is based on a public IP address created in the script.
 It will be in the form of #-#-#-#.nip.io.